Guinness Beef Stew

 • Parsley: Chopped fresh parsley is a great garnish for this classic stew.

-How to Make Irish Guinness Beef Stew
+How to Make Guinness Beef Stew

 • Saute the Bacon.
-Heat your pot or Dutch oven over medium heat, and cook the bacon until crispy.
+Heat your pot or a large Dutch oven over medium heat, and cook the bacon until crispy.
 Remove the bacon from the pot and set it aside.
 Don’t pour out the bacon grease.

 • Saute the Vegetables.
-Lower heat to medium.
+Lower the heat to medium.
 Add a bit of olive oil if dry.
-Cook onions for 2 minutes; add garlic, then carrots, celery, potatoes, and mushrooms, and cook for 4 minutes.
+Cook the onions for 2 minutes; add garlic, then carrots, celery, potatoes, and mushrooms, and cook for 4 minutes.

 • Add the Beef, Bacon, and Bay Leaves.
 Return the browned beef, along with any juices, to the pot.
 Add the bacon and toss in the bay leaves.
 Let the mixture come to a boil and then turn it down to a low simmer.
 Cover and cook for about 1 ½ hours.